manyfold3d/manyfold/README.md

 You can run all the dependencies in one go using `docker-compose`:

 1. Copy `docker-compose.example.yml` to `docker-compose.yml` and edit the paths,
-   secret key, and passwords
+   secret key, and database password

-2. Run `docker-compose up` - this might fail the first time it's run due to race conditions in setting up the database
+2. Run `docker-compose up`

+   This might fail the first time it's run due to race conditions in setting up the database.

-3. Once it all starts, Van DAM should be running at http://127.0.0.1:3214
+3. Open Van DAM at http://localhost:3214

-4. Add a library - remember the path mappings in the compose file, by default your libraries will be available at `/libraries`
+4. Add a library

+   Remember the path mappings in the Docker Compose file?
+In `docker-compose.example.yml` the libraries at `/path/to/your/libraries` in your file system would be available at `/libraries` in the app.

 ## Development